Organisers say there will be a world record attempt as some of the area’s strongest people lock horns in a series of exciting competitions

+"I would tell people to make sure they’re there to cheer him on and watch this fantastic record get smashed.

+"Also at this years event you will find some fantastic traders, returning and new businesses, offering an array of different items, including crafts, toys, baked goods, sweets, jewellery, vitamins, herbal treatments and local businesses advertising their services.”

-Organisers say there will be a world record attempt as some of the area’s strongest people lock horns in a series of exciting competitions.
+Aside from the world record attempt, some of the area’s strongest people will lock horns in a series of exciting competitions.

 The battle will be on for the titles of Intermediate East Midlands Strongest Man and the Novice East Midlands Strongest Man.